KillingSpark/rustysd/Readme.md

 ## What works
 This section should be somewhat up to date with what parts are (partly?) implemented

-1. Parsing of very simple service files
+1. Parsing of service files (a subset of the settings are recognized)
+1. Parsing of socket files (a subset of the settings are recognized)
 1. Ordering of services according to the before/after relations
-1. Killing services that require dead services
+1. Killing services that require services that have died
-1. Parsing of very simple socket files that use streaming unix sockets
-1. Matching services and sockets by name.
-Just dbus.service to dbus.socket nothing else yet (but that should not be too difficult)
-1. Passing filedescriptors to the daemons
-1. Naming file descriptors in the env variables with the name from the *.socket file
-1. Waiting for the READY=1 notification
 1. Matching services and sockets either by name or dynamically by parsing the appropiate settings in the .service/.socket files
+1. Passing filedescriptors to the daemons as systemd clients expect them (names and all that good stuff)
-1. The parts of the sd_notify API
+1. Pretty much all parts of the sd_notify API
+1. Waiting for the READY=1 notification for services of type notify
+1. Waiting for services of type dbus

 ### See for yourself